 (vi) the Twelfth Supplementary Agreement;

-the Eighth Supplementary Agreement means the Eighth Supplementary Agreement, a copy of which is set out in Schedule 9;
+Eighth Supplementary Agreement means the Eighth Supplementary Agreement, a copy of which is set out in Schedule 9;

-the Eleventh Supplementary Agreement means the Eleventh Supplementary Agreement, a copy of which is set out in Schedule 12;
+Eleventh Supplementary Agreement means the Eleventh Supplementary Agreement, a copy of which is set out in Schedule 12;

-the Resort Lands means the combined areas of the Resort Site and the Site as respectively defined by the Agreement;
+Resort Lands means the combined areas of the Resort Site and the Site as respectively defined by the Agreement;

-the Second Supplementary Agreement means the Second Supplementary Agreement, a copy of which is set out in Schedule 3;
+Second Supplementary Agreement means the Second Supplementary Agreement, a copy of which is set out in Schedule 3;

-the Seventh Supplementary Agreement means the Seventh Supplementary Agreement, a copy of which is set out in Schedule 4;
+Seventh Supplementary Agreement means the Seventh Supplementary Agreement, a copy of which is set out in Schedule 4;

-the Supplementary Agreement means the Supplementary Agreement, a copy of which is set out in Schedule 2;
+Supplementary Agreement means the Supplementary Agreement, a copy of which is set out in Schedule 2;

-the Twelfth Supplementary Agreement means the Twelfth Supplementary Agreement, a copy of which is set out in Schedule 13.
+Twelfth Supplementary Agreement means the Twelfth Supplementary Agreement, a copy of which is set out in Schedule 13.

 [Section 3 amended by No. 44 of 1987 s.
 4; No. 15 of 1990 s.
 4; No. 14 of 1996 s.
 4; No. 20 of 1997 s.
 4; No. 51 of 2003 s.
 4; No. 17 of 2008 s.
 4; No. 25 of 2011 s.
 4.]